 - Getting them to buy when they are at the site

-Let us see how some popular platforms help with the above issues.
+Let us see how some popular platforms help with the above issues and improve web traffic of an ecommerce website.

 Shopify themes also pay conscious attention to making it easy for visitors to find what they want and to make purchases.
 These conversion-boosting elements make it more likely that visitors will buy what they wish to once they land on the site.